Huge rare 'Elephant Queen' captured on camera

 "I find [the photos] inspiring to look at because it's just very positive and inspiring to think that elephants like this are still out there -- they haven't been hunted or poached," he says.

-The photos will be the subject of a book called "Land of the Giants."
+The photos will be the subject of a book called "Land of Giants."

 Courtesy Will Burrard-Lucas / @willbl